 -Ear pain, a lump in the neck are the common symptoms of throat cancer.

 These symptoms may be caused by other less serious conditions.
-But, it is important to check with your doctor for any of these.
+But, it is important to check with Cancer specialist for any of these.

 In making a diagnosis of throat cancer, your doctor will start by recording your medical history, asking about any symptoms you may be experiencing and conducting a thorough physical examination.
 Your doctor may also recommend some tests like endoscopy (to see the inside of throat), CT scan or PET scan (for additional information regarding the spread to adjacent areas, staging of disease), and cytology or biopsy (removal of tissue to confirm the diagnosis).